 Name Description Ingress Port Select the specific port all ALL- applies to all ports Policy Filter Specifies the policy number applied to ACE Any: No policy filter is specified. (policy filter status is "don't-care".)
 Specific : If you want to filter a specific policy with this ACE, choose this value.
 Two field for entering an policy value and bitmask appears.
 Frame Type Any: Any frame can match this ACE.
 Ethernet Type: Only Ethernet Type frames can match this ACE.
-The IEEE 802.3 describes the value of Length/Type Field specifications to be greater than or equal to 1536 decimal (equal to 0600 hexadecimal) and the value should not be equal to 0x800(IPv4), 0x806(ARP) or 0x86DD(IPv6).
-ARP: Only ARP frames can match this ACE.
-Notice the ARP frames won't match the ACE with ethernet type.
-IPv4: Only IPv4 frames can match this ACE.
-Notice the IPv4 frames won't match the ACE with ethernet type.
-IPv6: Only IPv6 frames can match this ACE.
+The IEEE 802.3 describes the value of Length/Type Field specifications to be greater than or equal to 1536 decimal (equal to 0600 hexadecimal) and the value should not be equal to 0x800(IPv4), 0x806(ARP) or 0x86DD(IPv6), ARP : Only ARP frames can match this ACE.
+Notice the ARP frames won't match the ACF with ethernet type.
+IPv4 : Only IPv4 frames can match this ACE.
+Notice the IPv4 frames won't match the ACE with ethernet type IPv6 : Only IPv6 frames can match this ACE.
 Notice the IPv6 frames won't match the ACE with Ethernet type.
-Action Indicates the action to be taken when a packet is recognized by the ACE Permit: The frame that hits this ACE is granted permission for the ACE operation.
-Deny : The frame that hits this ACE is dropped.
-Filter: Frames matching the ACE are filtered.
-Rate Limiter Determines limit of base units.
-Range is Disabled (default) and 1-16 EVC Policer Select if the EVC Policer is enabled or disabled- cannot be used with ACL rate 2.0.0.000 limiter is active Mirror Determines mirror operation of port for packets matching ACE - selection is enabled or disabled.
+Action Indicates the action to be taken when a packet is recognized by the ACE Permit : The frame that hits this ACE is granted permission for the ACE operation Denv: The frame that hits this ΔCE is dronned Filter: Frames matching the ACE are filtered Rate Limiter Determines limit of hase units Range is Disabled (default) and 1-16 Calculation of the Charles of the standard in EVC Policer Select if the EVC Policer is enabled or disabled - cannot be used with ACL rate limiter is active Mirror Determines mirror operation of port for packets matching ACE - selection is enabled or disabled.
 Logging Selection is Enable/Disable for logging matching ACE frames - only works with frame values under 1518bytes Shutdown If active the port will shut down if the packet matches ACE.
-If disabled, the packet will be allowed to pass - note shutdown only works a packet values under 1518bytes Counter Counts number of ACE packets VLAN Parameters The following settings applied to the VLANs 802.1Q Tagged The action applies to tagged frames under 802.1Q Any: Any value is allowed ("don't-care").
-Enabled: Tagged frame only.
-Disabled: Untagged frame only.
-The default value is "Any".
-VLAN ID Filter The selection is: Any: No VLAN ID filter is specified.
-(VLAN ID filter status is "don't-care".)
-Specific: If you want to filter a specific VLAN ID with this ACE, choose this value.
-A field for entering a VLAN ID number appears.
-Tag Priority Specify the tag priority for this ACE.
-A frame that hits this ACE matches this tag • ' priority.
-The allowed number range is 0 to 7 or range 0-1 , 2-3 , 4-5 , 6-7 , 0 - 3 and 4-7.
-The value Any means that no tag priority is specified (tag priority is "don't-care". don't care .
+If disabled, the packet will be allowed to pass - note shutdown only works a packet values under 1518bytes Counter Counts number of ACE packets VLAN Parameters The following settings applied to the VLANs 802 10 Tagged The action applies to tagged frames under 802 10 Anv: Any value is allowed ("don't-care").
+Enabled: Tagged frame only Disabled: Intagged frame only The default value is "Anv" VI AN ID Filter The selection is: VEAN ID THEE Any: No VI AN ID filter is specified (VI AN ID filter status is "don't-care") Specific: If you want to filter a specific VIAN ID with this ACE, choose this value.
+A field for entering a VIAN ID number appears Tag Driority value.
+A field for efficiently a vical for this ACE.
+A frame that his ACE matches this tag ag Fliulity priority.
+The allowed number range is 0 to 7 or range 0.1, 2,3,4,5, 6,7,0 priority.
+The allowed number range is 0 to 7 of range 0-1, 2-3, 4-3, 6-7, 0- 2 and 4 7.
+The value Any means that no tag priority is specified /tag priority is and 4-7.
+The value Any means that no tag priority is specified (tag priority is "don't coro" uunit-care .